Deltares/Koswat/docs/reference/koswat_strategies.md

         1. All clusters are compliant.
     3. Target is "StabilityWallReinforcementProfile" (idx=2)
         1. All clusters are compliant.
-    4. We don't check the last target, "CofferDamReinforcementProfile" (idx=3), as it can't be further strengthen.
+    4. We do not check the last target, "CofferDamReinforcementProfile" (idx=3), as it can't be further strengthen.
 3. Get new clustering and number of non-compliants:
     [
         (2, ["Location_000","Location_001","Location_002","Location_003","Location_004","Location_005","Location_006"]),
         (3, ["Location_007","Location_008","Location_009",]),
     ]
-4. All clusters are compliant.
+4. All clusters are now compliant.
 Finish.
 ```